What is Harm OCD?

 Example of Harm OCD

 In terms of OCD, the thought about the tieback was an obsession.
-Removing the tie backs from her curtains was the compulsion.
-The tieback became a trigger, as did cord, cables, and everything else like tiebacks.
-She removed the tiebacks just in case her thoughts were true and avoided or removed similar items.
+Removing the tie-backs from her curtains was the compulsion.
+The tieback became a trigger, as did cords, cables, and everything else like tiebacks.
+She removed the tiebacks just in case her thoughts were accurate and avoided or removed similar items.

-Avoiding or removing triggers helped to make my client feel more safe, short term.
+Avoiding or removing triggers helped to make my client feel safer short term.
 Unfortunately, long term, this strengthened and maintained the cycle of OCD.

 Example obsessions in Harm OCD

 - What if I hurt myself?

 - Avoiding things that trigger your thoughts relating to harm.

 - Removing objects that could cause harm to another person.

 - Mentally reviewing past events to ensure you did not cause harm to others.